louislefevre/rsa/README.md

 # RSA Algorithm
-Demonstrates how the RSA algorithms work.
+Demonstrates how the RSA algorithm works.

 ## How to Run
 To run from the source code: